vanus-labs/docs/content/cloud-docs/source/aws-eventbridge/setup.md

 ### Amazon EventBridge Connection Settings

-1. Write a name for your connection in Vanus Cloud.
+1. Write a name for your connection in Vanus Connect.
    ![img.png](images/1.png)
 2. After creating the connection, there are a few more steps.
 Click the link to open a new page with all the details on completing the connection.
 ![](images/warning.png)